a1arakkal/digital-cv/README.md

 ### EDUCATION

   -  **Doctor of Philosophy | 2023 (Anticipated)** <br>
-  University of Iowa, Colloge of Public Health - Iowa City, IA <br>
+  University of Iowa, College of Public Health - Iowa City, IA <br>
   Epidemiology

   -  **Masters of Science | May 2019** <br>
-  University of Colorado Denver, Anschutz Medical Campus, School of Public Health - Aurora, CO <br>
+  University of Colorado Denver, Anschutz Medical Campus,<br>
+  School of Public Health - Aurora, CO <br>
   Epidemiology

   -  **Bachelor of Science | May 2014** <br>